 "You wanted your sister to move, so you pushed her.
 No pushing; pushing hurts.
 Tell her: 'Move please!'"

 "No biting!
-You’re very very mad and hurt, but you need to tell your brother in words."
+You’re very very mad and hurt!
+Tell your brother -- in words."

 "You wish you could play longer... it's hard to stop playing and get ready for bed.
 Let's go..."